postgresml/postgresml/README.md

 ### Ubuntu/Debian

-Each Ubuntu distribution comes with its own version of PostgreSQL, the simplest way is to install it from Aptitude:
+Each Ubuntu/Debian distribution comes with its own version of PostgreSQL, the simplest way is to install it from Aptitude:

 ```bash
 $ sudo apt-get install -y postgresql-plpython3-12 python3 python3-pip postgresql-12